-7.01 Compliance with Disclosure Obligations
+7.01 Compliance with Disclosure Obligations and Notification to the Exchange

-(1) The Exchange considers any significant change to a Listed Issuer's business, operations or capital structure, except as noted below, to be "Material Information" that must be disclosed as required by Part V of this Listing Manual, even if the Market Regulator determines not to halt trading for dissemination.
-Listed Issuers must issue a press release as required under Canadian securities legislation and File the press release with the Exchange along with any additional documents required by this Part.
+(1) The Exchange considers any significant change to a Listed Issuer's business, operations or capital structure, except as noted belowincluding the material transactions governed by this Part, to be "Material Information" that must be disclosed as required by Part V of this Listing Manual, even if the Market Regulator determines not to halt trading for dissemination.
+Listed Issuers must issue a press release as required under Canadian securities legislation and concurrently File the press release with the Exchange along with any additional documents required by this Part.

 A grant of an Award under a Security Based Compensation Plan in the normal course is not necessarily Material Information.
-Listed Issuers must make a determination on a case-by-case basis.
+Listed Issuers must make a determination on a case -by -case basis.

-- (2) A Listed Issuer must give the Exchange advance notice of any issuance or potential issuance of any new class or series of securities or any additional securities of a class or series of Listed Securities as provided in this Part. - (3) In addition to any other requirements of this Listing Manual, Listed Issuers must notify the Exchange of any corporate action that may affect holders of Listed Securities at least seven trading days prior to the Record Date for the corporate action.
+- (2) A Listed Issuer must give the Exchange at least seven trading days advance notice of any issuance or potential issuance of any new class or series issuances of securities or any additional securities of a class or series of of the Listed Securities as Issuer that are not otherwise provided for in this Part. - (3) In addition to any other requirements of this Listing Manual, Listed Issuers must notify the Exchange of any corporate action that may affect holders of Listed Securities at least seven trading days prior to the Record Date for the corporate action.
 These actions include, but are not limited to, changes of transfer agent and registrar, change in general Listed Issuer information, change in the jurisdiction of organization of the Listed Issuer, change in the Listed Issuer's fiscal year end, change in the Listed Issuer's interlisted status and full or partial redemptions, retractions or cancellation of a Listed Security.
 The Exchange will set an "ex" trading date for the corporate action, if applicable.